 Any recent distribution should work, as long as it uses KMS (kernel mode setting) for the graphics.

 For the most part, BSD systems remain untested in libreboot.
-BSD systems contain blobs, so do beware.
+BSD systems contain binary blobs (non-free firmware and applications), so do beware.
+We need proper documentation for BSD in libreboot.
+Documentation is in the git repository.
+This page shows how to send patches to the libreboot project.

 At least one user reported to us that NetBSD should work in libreboot out of the box.